DigitalGlobe: WorldView-4

 The WorldView-4 satellite was designed to provide panchromatic images at a highest resolution of 31 cm, and multispectral images at 124 cm.
 Originally named GeoEye-2, the spacecraft was designed and built by Lockheed Martin, while the camera payload was provided by ITT Corporation.

 Following the merger of GeoEye and DigitalGlobe, in 2013, DigitalGlobe announced that GeoEye-2 would be completed as a ground spare to be launched if or when required.
 It was renamed to WorldView-4 in July 2014, when the company announced that it would be launched in Fall 2016.
 It was launched on 11 November 2016.

-In January 2019, the company reported the failure of a control moment gyroscope on the satellite, rendering it inoperable.
+In January 2019, Maxar reported the failure of a control moment gyroscope on the satellite, rendering it inoperable.

-WorldView Legion

-Currently being built by Maxar Technologies, WorldView Legion is Maxar's next generation of Earth observation satellites.
-WorldView Legion comprises six satellites planned to launch in 2023 into a mix of Sun-synchronous and mid-latitude orbits.
-These satellites will replace imaging capability currently provided by Maxar's WorldView-1, WorldView-2 and GeoEye-1 Earth observation satellites.

-The six WorldView Legion satellites are contracted to launch on three flight-proven SpaceX Falcon 9 launch vehicles.

 Customers and competitors

 DigitalGlobe's customers range from urban planners, to conservation organizations like the Amazon Conservation Team, to the U.S. federal agencies, including NASA and the United States Department of Defense's National Geospatial-Intelligence Agency (NGA).
 Much of Google Earth and Google Maps high resolution-imagery is provided by DigitalGlobe.

-DigitalGlobe's main competitor is Airbus with Spot and Pleiades satellites.
+DigitalGlobe's main competitor was Airbus with Spot and Pleiades satellites.